Luminosity – Ignite the Night!: Overview

-Segments

-The show was divided into three segments, each with lasers, flames and fireworks.
-Different props are used in each segment.
-The video content was designed by Bob Bonniol from Chauvet.

-Land Travel The first segment focused on land and cityscapes.
-Motorcycles and cars appeared on the screens on the stage.
-Video of Cedar Point's roller coasters, including Millennium Force were played.
-The performers used umbrellas during a song in this segment.

-Sea Travel The second segment focused on the Seas.
-Sounds of crashing waves could be heard.
-Waves and different fish and animals in the ocean could be seen on the screens.
-Cirque performers dressed as Sea Sirens were on the sides of the stage.
-Performers used sails at the beginning of this segment.

-Space Travel The third segment focused on outer space.
-The segment started with a countdown to a Space Shuttle launching.
-The point of view of astronauts landing on the moon was shown with the sound of mission control being heard.
-Aliens dancing were also shown on the screens.

-Finale

 Before the show ended, the DJ started to rise from the front-middle of the stage.
 Before quietly exiting, the performers used water drums.
-The show concluded with fireworks and pyrotechnics over the stage while "Firework" by Katy Perry, "Raise Your Glass" by P!nk and "Party Rock Anthem" by LMFAO were played.
-The DJ then started playing dance music and people could text shout-outs that appeared on the screens.
+The show concluded with fireworks and pyrotechnics over the stage, with dance music playing and people could text shout-outs that appeared on the screens.
 Another DJ works from the balcony of the Ballroom in the Coliseum along the main midway.

 Reception

 Luminosity — Ignite the Night! had mostly received positive reviews from the general public and enthusiasts.
 James Koehl from Theme Park Insider described it as "The kind of show that you can watch over and over from different vantage points and see a different show every time."
 Jeff Putz, co-creator of PointBuzz and creator of CoasterBuzz said "Luminosity succeeds in keeping the energy of the park's guests very high until the moment they leave."
 Putz along with others criticized the show as too long and having inconsistent singers.

 Amusement Today award RWS the Golden Ticket Award for Supplier of the Year for its role in Luminosity.
 They were awarded the award for their "high-octane energy and drive that made the vision of Luminosity at Cedar Point a huge show success".
 Other parks such as Six Flags Great America and Darien Lake added a similar show in 2013 as a result of the popularity of Cedar Point's Luminosity.
 Cedar Fair's Former CEO, Matt Ouimet, had said that if the show was successful, the chain would look into expanding it to more of their parks.
 In an interview with Putz in January 2013, Ouimet labeled the show as an "A" but would give it an "A+" with a few changes in the 2013 season.